Paint - FROM LAND TO STUDIO

 Clark’s premise references the role of the landscape painter, in that one’s responsibility is to create, the most strikingly appropriate representation of the experienced environment.
 The act of painting the land requires the artist to elaborate upon the Topographic (Formal) and Decorative (Material) qualities, and establish the extent to which these two elements are manipulated.

 The first phase of working with the land, personally originates in the form of en situ landscape painting.
 This allows for a connection with the formal features of the land, in order to approximate a structure.
-In the studio there is a contrasting decorative approach, employing elements concerning texture, colour, mark making and a journeying towards a dynamic abstraction.
+In the studio there is a contrasting decorative approach, PLAYING WITH elements INCLUDING texture, LAYERS, colour, mark making, SCALE & STRUCTURE, IT SHARES AN ESSENCE OF THE ORIGINAL, BUT THROUGH A MORE RHYTHMICAL & ORGANIC NARRATIVE, PLAYING WITH THE PAINT, journeying towards a PAINTERLY abstraction

 The land prescribes representation, if we envisage the land associated with Jean Paul Sartre's ethos “Totality Detotalized”